You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 Yes, an international driving license is compulsory!
 But if you don't have one, don't panic.
 You can get a notarized translation of your license into Russian.
 Some rental companies will arrange this for you before you arrive, for €30.
 All you have to do is send them a scan of your driving license and passport.

-Yes, check with your car insurance in France and your credit card insurance.
-They can supplement the cover provided by the rental company's insurance and sometimes offer interesting additional protection.
+Yes, check with your car insurance company in France and your credit card insurance company.
+They may supplement the coverage included by the rental company's insurance and sometimes offer additional protection that is worthwhile.

-The rental companies I recommend offer insurance, but some bank cards offer additional cover.
-They may cover the deductible or offer better coverage in the event of a problem.
+The rental companies I recommend offer insurance, but some credit cards offer additional coverage.
+They may cover the deductible or offer better coverage in case of problems.

 Always ask your rental company what warranties are included.

-Photo taken by my buddy Reid with a Lada from my friend Azamat.
+Photo taken by my buddy Reid with a Lada belonging to my friend Aydow.

 What should I ask my rental company before choosing my car?